rasterm/rasterm/docs/BINDINGS.md

 `rasterm-import.lib`.
 Static C/C++ consumers are unchanged.

 Generator and platform choices are cached per build directory.
-When reusing an existing `build/bindings`, repeat its original generator arguments; the repository commands omit `-A` so the same directory remains reusable on an x64 developer shell.
+When reusing an existing `build/bindings`, repeat its original generator arguments so the repository commands omit `-A` so the same directory remains reusable on an x64 developer shell.

 ## Rust